acl-401-js-fall-2017/classwork/week01_JavaScript-and-Node-fundementals/class01_node-npm-modules/README.md

 ## Course Environment

 * [Professional Software Development](https://docs.google.com/presentation/d/13k3gYd8hwIGfKdqECBEvk44UmkdVcsDuO2Tq9UIToVk/edit?usp=sharing)
-* Frame of reference is a software development team, not academia
+* Frame of reference is a software development team, not academia!

 ## Core Pieces of our Dev Environment

+* NodeJS
+* npm
+* Testing (mocha)

+## DEMO

+Greeting app

+What are responsibilities?

+* Has core "library"
+* CLI App?
+* Web?
+* Package?
+* What is a(n)...

+  > ...app?

+  > ...program?

+  > ...process?

+* What were you calling when you made an AJAX "call"?
+* What is a server?

+### Key Points

+* A process is "unit of execution" controlled by the Operating System (OS)
+    * CPU time
+    * Memory space
+* Distributed Systems
+    * The total set of processes involved in the overall "system"
+    * Client, Server [, Database]
+* Some systems are "Headless" - pure logic and execution, no UI

 ### NodeJS